-Apply now for your Visa
+Apply for Your Visa Now

 A citizen of a foreign country who seeks to enter the United States generally must first obtain a U.S. visa, which is placed in the traveler’s passport, a travel document issued by the traveler’s country of citizenship.

 Certain international travelers may be eligible to travel to the United States without a visa if they meet the requirements for visa-free travel.
-The Visa section of the website in the above link is all about U.S. visas for foreign citizens to travel to the United States.
+The visa section of the website in the above link is all about U.S. visas for foreign citizens to travel to the United States.

 How Can I Use a Visa to Enter the United States?